test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-07.robot.rst

 ``config_file`` is level 1 and ``variant`` is level 2.
 Level 1 has higher priority than level 2.
 Therefore ``config_file``
 is the valid one.
 This does **not** mean that ``config_file`` overwrites ``variant``!
 In case of a certain level is identified
 (here: level 1), all other levels are ignored.
 The outcome is that - in this example - the ``variant`` has no meaning.
-Between different levels there is an "either or" relationship.
+Between different levels there is an *either or* relationship.
 And that is the reason for that it makes no sense to define both in command line, a ``config_file`` and a ``variant``.
 The **RobotFramework_TestsuitesManagement** throws an error in this case.

 But when additionally ``--variable`` is used to define a new value for a parameter that is already defined in one of the involved configuration files,